We find the cheapest bus & train tickets, so you can wander for less.

 Prices as travel date approaches

-Most bus companies charge higher ticket prices the closer you book to the date of travel, so it’s a good idea to buy your bus tickets as early as possible.
-The best way to find cheap bus tickets is to book at least 27 days in advance.
-By doing so, you can expect to save $17.32 on your bus ticket compared to booking at the last minute.
+Most bus companies charge higher ticket prices closer to the date of travel, so it’s a good idea to buy your bus tickets as early as possible.
+To find the cheapest bus tickets, book your trip at least 28 days in advance.
+This way, you can save up to $30.82 on your bus ticket compared to booking last-minute.

 What bus companies travel from San Diego to Las Vegas?

-There are 3 bus lines from San Diego to Las Vegas.
-With 19 daily trips, FlixBus US usually has the most buses running on any given day.
+There are 4 bus lines from San Diego to Las Vegas available for you to search and compare on Wanderu.
+With 14 daily trips, FlixBus US usually has the most buses running on any given day.
 Here are some time and price comparisons for all the available options:

 |Bus||Daily Trips||Avg.
 Time||Avg.
 Price|